Al Howie

 Arthur "Al" Howie (September 16, 1945 – June 21, 2016) was a Canadian long-distance runner who won more than fifty marathons, ultramarathons, and multiday races in over two decades, including the 1991 Trans Canada Highway run (7295 kilometers) in the record time of 72 days and 10 hours.
 A brass plaque on Victoria's Mile Zero marker commemorates this athletic event for which he raised $750,000 for a fund for children with special needs.
 Two weeks after running across Canada he won the Sri Chinmoy 1300 Miler in New York improving on his own world record time.
 Both the Trans Canada run and the 1300 mi race qualified for the Guinness Book of Records.
 He lived in Duncan, B.C., from 2005 until his death in 2016.
 He had been receiving treatment for Diabetes I. The City of Duncan awarded him the Perpetual Trophy for Excellence and Sportsmanship in December 2007, and in 2014 he was inducted into The Greater Victoria Sports Hall of Fame.

 Biography

-The Early Years
+The early years

 Arthur "Al" Howie was born in 1945 in Saltcoats, Ayrshire a town near Glasgow, Scotland.
 He attended the local schools and completed his secondary education.
 He married an American living in Britain and a son Gabe was born in 1968.
-After his divorce, Howie immigrated to Canada with his son and settled in Toronto.
+After his divorce, Howie emigrated to Canada with his son and settled in Toronto.
 A daughter, Dana, was born in 1976.
 He quit smoking in January 1974 and started running as a hobby "to get rid of the aggravation from quitting a three-pack-a-day smoking habit."
 Howie moved to Victoria, B. C. in 1978 and began training for the long runs, including training runs between cities.
 He married Claudia Cole in 1986; they separated in 2000.
 He lived in Duncan, B. C., since 2005, where he received treatment for Diabetes I.